pingcap/tidb/docs/design/README.md

 ## What is the purpose of improvement proposals?

 The purpose of improvement proposals is to have a central place to collect and document planned major enhancements to TiDB projects.
-While GitHub Issue is still the tool to track tasks, bugs, and progress, the proposals give an accessible high level overview of the result of design discussions and proposals.
+While [GitHub Issue](https://github.com/pingcap/tidb/issues) is still the tool to track tasks, bugs, and progress, the proposals give an accessible high-level overview of the result of design discussions and proposals.

 ## Who should initiate the proposal?